LCP2022/SC1015_MP_2022/README.md

 ## About
   > This is a Miniproject for SC1015 (introduction to Data Science and Artificial Intelligence)
-    which focuses on predicting [Heart dieasese from the Dataset on Kaggle]
+    which focuses on predicting [Heart failure from the Dataset on Kaggle](https://www.kaggle.com/datasets/fedesoriano/heart-failure-prediction)

 ## Probelm Definition